brandon-fryslie/rad-shell/README.md

 You can run `install.rb --clean` to remove back up your existing .zshrc and .zgen-setup.zsh files, remove Zgen, and uninstall `fasd`

+### Theme

+You can configure the theme with several environment variables:

+`ENABLE_DOCKER_PROMPT=true`
+- set this to show your DOCKER_HOST in the prompt

+`LAZY_NODE_PROMPT=true`
+- show nodejs and npm versions in your prompt
+- will only show versions once NVM has been sourced
+- you must use the nvm-lazy-load plugin in this repo for this to work

+`ENABLE_NODE_PROMPT=true`
+- show nodejs and npm versions in your prompt
+- this will load NVM right away, adding significant time to your shell's startup time

 ### Zgen

 You can add new plugins to the `.zgen-setup.zsh` file.
 Check out the plugins